webcodr/weblog/content/post/ryzen-vs-apple-silicon-and-why-zen-2-is-not-so-bad-as-you-may-think.md

 * Apple‘s M1 has four high power cores (Firestorm) and four high efficiency cores (Icestorm), this is called BIG.little architecture.
 * AMD’s Ryzen 9 5950X is a traditional x86 CPU with 16 cores and 32 Threads

 So what?
-The benchmarks are about single core performance and the Ryzen needs 40 W more.
+The benchmarks are about single core performance and Ryzen needs 40 W more.
 What a waste.

 Right, but this says nothing about the efficiency of a single core.

-I don‘t have 5950X, but his older brother, the 3950X.
+I don‘t have a 5950X, but it‘s older brother, the 3950X.
 Same core count and about the same power usage.
 While monitoring with HWINFO64 on a single core run of Cinebench R20 the used core needs about 10 - 12 W.

-## Okay, but what happend to the other 38 watts?
+## Okay, but what happened to the other 38 watts?

 As you may know AMD introduced a so called chiplet architecture with Ryzen 3000.
 A Ryzen 9 5950X has three dies.
 Two with 8 cores each and a separate chip that handles I/O like PCIe 4, DDR4 memory and the Infinity Fabric links to the CPU dies.

 This I/O die consumes 15 to 17 W. It‘s a quite large chip produced in a 12 nm node by GlobalFoundries.
 That alone is a big reason for higher power usage compared to a modern node like TSMC‘s N7P (7 nm) used for the other two chiplets.

 Why 12 nm?
 It‘s a compromise, since TSMCs 7 nm production capabilities are still somewhat limited and AMD takes a fairly large share of the capacity.
-All Zen 2 and 3 cores are produced in 7 nm, as is any modern AMD GPU and of course there are other customers as well.
+All Zen 2 and 3 cores are produced in 7 nm, as are all modern AMD GPUs and of course there are other customers as well.

 I hope AMD will improve the I/O die with Zen 4 (Ryzen 6000) dramatically.
 A modern process node and a bunch of better energy saving functions would do the trick.